stanislavb/en.coven.nu/about/index.md

 Coven takes place in a newly, rather unwillingly, formed coven of witches: present day, Sweden.

-It’s about cool powers; the witches that wield them, and the people trying to kill them for it.
+It’s about cool powers, the witches that wield them, and the people trying to kill them for it.

 This LARP will be a chance to indulge in classic high school tropes, to make friends, be betrayed, fall in love and maybe even accidentally kill someone, then desperately try to resurrect them before the Supreme Witch finds out... or simply cover your tracks.